MicrosoftDocs/azure-devops-docs/docs/repos/integrations/repos-teams.md

 ## Command reference

-The following table lists all the Azure repos commands you can use in your Teams channel
+The following table lists all the Azure repos commands you can use in your Teams channel.

 |Command	| Functionality |
 | -------------------- |----------------|